 Prof.dr.
 Bosman's applied research focus is on the use of (model-based) EAs to solve key problems in the Life-Science and Health (LSH) domain that require optimization and/or machine learning.
 A specific focus is on improving mathematics and computer science related aspects in radiation oncology, such as automated treatment planning, deformable image registration and 3D dose reconstruction.
 Previous application areas have included (smart) energy and logistics, dynamic pricing of goods for revenue management, optimization of patient flows in hospitals and dynamic routing of vehicles for transportation purposes.

 Prof.dr.
 Bosman has (co-)authored over 100 refereed publications, out of which 4 received best paper awards.
-According to Google Scholar, his h-index is 30 with a total of 3095 citations to his works (as measured on April 1, 2019).
-He is program committee member of various major conferences and journals in the EA field and related fields.
+According to Google Scholar, his h-index is 30 with a total of 3197 citations to his works (as measured on August 11, 2019).
+He is an officer and business committee member of SIGEVO, the ACM special interest group on Genetic and Evolutionary Computation, as well as program committee member of various major conferences and journals in the EA field and related fields.
 In 2017, Prof.dr.
 Bosman was the General Chair of the main conference in the field of EAs: the Genetic and Evolutionary Computation Conference (GECCO).
 He has furthermore organized various workshops and tutorials on various EA related topics and has been (co-)track chair and (co-)local chair at GECCO.